Max Kless

 NN/g frames this politely: infinite scrolling lowers interaction cost; a “Load more” button raises it, even slightly 2 .
 They note the consequence: that small interruption means users consume less and switch tasks more often 2 .

-A boundary does not have to shout.
+A boundary doesn’t have to shout.
 It just has to exist.

-This is why infinite feeds feel effortless.
-They are not more content.
+That’s why infinite feeds feel effortless.
+They aren’t more content.
 They are fewer exits.

 One more swipe: as bet Link to heading